 Creativity.
 Versatility.
 Adaptability.

-Mount Mary University’s fine art program offers introductory, advanced and special topic courses in studio arts.
-You can earn a Bachelor of Arts in Fine Art degree, an art education degree or a minor in fine art.
+Mount Mary University’s studio art program offers introductory, advanced and special topic courses in studio arts.
+You can earn a Bachelor of Arts in Studio Art degree, an art education degree or a minor in studio art.

 Our faculty encourages you to develop your own unique expression and style.
 They support you to refine and sharpen your artistic skills in self-expression, idea generation, creative and critical thinking, and concept building.